 - Health and welfare (health, dental, vision, pre-tax benefits plans, life and disability insurance plans)

 - Retirement options (up to a 6% match is the norm)

 - Wellness programs (gym access, onsite wellness, fitness programs, etc.)

-3. WORK-LIFE FLEXIBILITY: Flexiblity is highly important with all generations working today.
-With technology advancements, employees are often working or accessible long after they've left the office.
+3. WORK-LIFE FLEXIBILITY: Flexibility is highly important with all generations working today.
+With technology advancements, the reality today is that employees are often working or accessible long after or before "core business hours".
 Leaders who understand and support the work-life integration concept and provide flexibility to their employees will advance in the talent market.
+Some examples include:

 - Flexible schedules (compressed work weeks, modified schedules, etc.)

 - Paid time off (including vacation, sick, sabbaticals, bereavement, etc.)